xobotyi/react-scrollbars-custom/README.md

 All properties and methods are in the [API Documentation](https://github.com/xobotyi/react-scrollbars-custom/tree/master/docs/API.md)

 ## Examples
-Run the example (browser window will open automatically)
+Run the example, it will install dependencies, build current component version and run local web-server listening `localhost:3000` (browser window will open automatically)
 ```bash
 npm run examples
 ```